jenlindner/fj-ruby_on_rails/README.md

 + Optimization

-Rails can get pretty slow really quickly.
-In this section we'll walk back through out app and clean up our association calls and generally speed up database queries and view rendering.
+class Customer < ActiveRecord::Base
+  has_many :orders, -> { includes(:items) }
+end

+class Order < ActiveRecord::Base
+  has_many :items
+end

+class Items < ActiveRecord::Base
+  belongs_to :order
+  belongs_to :product
+end

 We'll look at how to profile rails actions as well.
 Also Rack::Cache.

 + Security and User Input